 Compare: Don’t Do It!

-Same things with all of the books, studies, and polls that show what you will go through in divorce.
+Same thing with all of the books, studies, and polls that show what you will go through in a divorce.
 Divorce is what you make of it.
 You don’t have to be a statistic.
-To compare divorce is set yourself up for failure.
+To compare divorce is to set yourself up for failure.

 The good news is that most people do just fine in divorce.
 Their lives resume and usually for the better!
 It’s the minority with awful experiences that bring down the average and make us fear that it can only be a catastrophic experience.

-Additionally, it’s harmful to compare yourself to your former spouse and how you measure up post divorce.
+Additionally, it’s harmful to compare yourself to your former spouse and how you measure up post-divorce.
 We all move towards recuperation at our own pace.
 An important tool in getting to this place is empathy.
-Having empathy for your ex can help move the process along and help you to not compare and contrast your post marital life.
+Having empathy for your ex can help move the process along and help you to not compare and contrast your post-marital life.
 Additionally, you may gain the clarity needed to live your fullest life from this moment on.
-If you are considering divorce, please contact me @divorceharmony.com .
+If you are considering divorce, please contact me at @divorceharmony.com.
 If you want low cost, low stress, high quality, don’t want to miss work, no retainers, and all papers filed online for the ultimate convenience I’d love to hear from you!